annageryes/ansible_k3s_install/SUGGESTIONS.md

 # Suggestions

 First of all GOOD JOB!!!
 It is not easy and I appreciate you  submitting this project.
 Below are suggestion and considerations for this and future project.
 Please do not take the bulletpoints too hard.
-These are suggestions, which are suppose to make your learning process to improve
+These are suggestions, which are suppose to make your learning process to improve.

 ### Project
 - Missing .gitignore